 Through lecture and demonstration, science majors will be introduced to functional groups of organic chemistry and important biochemical structures, concepts, & processes.

-Prerequisites: CHMY 121/122 & M121 or higher math equivalency Spring,
+The laboratory portion of the course emphasizes organic chemistry, quantitative relations and synthesis of inorganic and organic compounds and biochemistry.
+Prerequisites: CHMY 121/141 SPRING Lab fee \$40.00